TomConner/tree105/content/_index.md

 ## Christmas Tree Curbside Pickup & Recycling

+2024 Tree Drive planning is underway!

+Check back in the second half of November for details and registration!

+## Last Year's Drive

 * Pickup day was Saturday, January 7, 2023.
 * **THANK YOU** to all who registered!
 * Place your tree curbside by 9:00 am.